As with every great movement or phenomenon there tends to be the question..how did this come to be?

 Who started Deep Ellum?

 The true story of the resurrection of Deep Ellum, Many people claim to have made the Deep Ellum scene what it is today.
-But I was there and a few people that were there with me know that we started the scene and worked hard to put Deep Ellum on the map planting the seeds that many real estate developers and business owners have capitalized on for decades and still do today.
-There were always underground music clubs and art galleries in fringe areas of town, but in 1984 when the vision of Theatre Gallery manifest with the synergy of mixing provocative art, avant-garde theater and ALL genres of original live music, that is when the Deep Ellum art scene blew up.
-Theatre Gallery was the catalyst for the Deep Ellum scene you see today.
+But I (RDH) was there and a few people that were there with me know that we started the scene and worked hard to put Deep Ellum on the map planting the seeds that many real estate developers and business owners have capitalized on for decades and still do today.
+There were always underground music clubs and art galleries in fringe areas of town, but in 1984 when the vision of Theatre Gallery manifest with the synergy of mixing provocative art, avant-garde theater and ALL genres of original live music, that is when the Deep Ellum art scene blew up and the masses from Dallas began to descend on Deep Ellum every weekend.
+THEATRE GALLERY and The Prophet bar were the catalyst for the Deep Ellum scene you see today.

 1- In the beginning- God created the universe and all that is in it….